LG TV 2020 – A guide to all LG OLED and NanoCell TVs

 A slight step down from the Nano99 Series, this range of 8K TVs has a slightly reduced local dimming array and a slightly less powerful 40W stereo speaker system with a 20W woofer.
 Otherwise, it’s business as usual as above.

 It’s back to 4K TVs for the rest of the new NanoCell line-up.
 With the Nano90 range, you get the α9 Gen 3 processor for the full range of features as listed above.
 This range gets you Full Array Local Dimming.

 LG Nano85 Series NanoCell 4K

 - 49-inch (49NANO85UNA)

 The Nano85 series introduces a smaller 49-inch model at the expense of the largest 86-inch model.
 This series is a slight step down from the Nano90 series, and you get the same α7 Gen 3 processor as in the BX series OLED TV.
 There’s just basic Local Dimming on this range, too.

-What follows are the LG TVs from 2019 that are still on sale.
+Here are the LG TVs from 2019 that are still on sale.

 LG TV 2019 highlights

+HDMI 2.1 has been implemented across several models, which is particularly useful for gaming consoles.
 For gamers there’s Auto Low Latency Mode (ALLM) for smoother, lag-free viewing.
 Currently, the only ALLM-compatible games console is the Xbox One X.

 LG TV 2019 – 8K/4K OLED